-Norton ‘extremely concerned’ about potential Republican bill to repeal D.C.'s home rule
+Norton ‘extremely concerned’ about possible Republican bill to repeal D.C.’s home rule

 But Republicans would be more likely to find support to intervene in D.C. affairs if Democrats lose control of Congress in November.

-“Oversight Committee Republicans have called on the D.C. mayor repeatedly to address the surge of homelessness and violent crime and to withdraw her unfair vaccine passport," Rep. James Comer (R-Ky.), top Republican on the committee, said in a statement to The Washington Post.
-"When Republicans are back in power in 2023, we will hold the D.C. mayor accountable for implementing policies that are destroying Americans’ capital city.”
+“Oversight Committee Republicans have called on the D.C. mayor repeatedly to address the surge of homelessness and violent crime and to withdraw her unfair vaccine passport,” Rep. James Comer (Ky.), top Republican on the committee, said in a statement to The Washington Post.
+“When Republicans are back in power in 2023, we will hold the D.C. mayor accountable for implementing policies that are destroying Americans’ capital city.”

 Norton pushed back on Republicans’ arguments that crime, homelessness or drug use in the District could be grounds for restricting the District’s self-governance, arguing that those issues are prevalent in large cities across the country.

-Clyde’s office did not immediately respond to a request for more information Monday about the legislation he said he was planning to bring forth to repeal the Home Rule Act.
-Clyde had told the Daily Caller that D.C.'s leaders “are unfit to properly maintain our nation’s capital" and said it was time for Congress to “repeal the District of Columbia Home Rule Act and reclaim its duty … to manage the affairs of our nation’s capital.”
+Clyde’s office did not immediately respond to a request for more information Monday about the legislation he said he was planning to pursue.
+Clyde had told the Daily Caller that D.C.'s leaders “are unfit to properly maintain our nation’s capital” and said it was time for Congress to “repeal the District of Columbia Home Rule Act and reclaim its duty … to manage the affairs of our nation’s capital.”